samtgarson/vueport/README.md

 ## Thanks

-- Many thanks to [Evan You](https://github.com/yyx990803) and the VueJS for sustaining such a vibrant and supporting community around Vue JS
+- Many thanks to [Evan You](https://github.com/yyx990803) and the VueJS team for sustaining such a vibrant and supportive community around Vue JS
-- Many thanks also to [mipearson](https://github.com/mipearson) for his WebpackRails gem which this gem completely cannibalizes
+- Many thanks also to [mipearson](https://github.com/mipearson) for his WebpackRails gem on which this gem relies.

 ## License